My-Finance-Report/yearly_report/README.md

 - sankey config has configability somewhere
 - there is some redirect bug in the onboarding flow
 - filter by year when you look at dashboard
-- clicking on charts pops tables would be nice
 - privacy policy
-- ability to add accounts
 - would be nice to be able to dump all the files at once
 - consider poor mans analytics by writing visits to the db for now
 - consider showing the source we associate with the file before we upload